FreeClimbAPI/freeclimb-cli/docs/sms.md

   $ freeclimb sms:list

 OPTIONS
+  -T, --to=to                Only show Messages to this phone number.
   -a, --accountID=accountID  String that uniquely identifies this account resource.
   -b, --beginTime=beginTime  Only show Messages sent at or after this time (GMT), given as YYYY-MM-DD hh:mm:ss.